ipjohnson/EasyRpc/README.md

 ### Features

-* Full implementation of [JSON-RPC 2.0](http://www.jsonrpc.org/specification) (parameters can be passed in by order or by name)
+EasyRpc allow developers to write business related classes and host them as remote procedure calls.
+In essence developers focus on writing services that fullfil requirements vs. writing RESTful services that require the developer to think about which verbs they want to use.

 * Very fast performance as it takes advantage of System.Reflection.Emit to execute methods (faster than MVC)
 * Services participate in Asp.Net Core dependency injection framework
 * Integrates with Asp.Net Core authorization schemes including Roles & Polices
 * Built in data context idea that can be used to fetch and save data into header
 * Filter support similar to Asp.Net filter (not exactly the same as no controller is ever created)
-* Validation support using DataAnnotations and/or FluentValidation
-* Support for request/response gzip compression, br compression for asp.net core 2.1
+* Support for request/response gzip compression, br compression
-* Built in documentation/execution UI
+* Built in Swagger UI
-* Note: for asp.net core 3.0 support please use the 4.0.0 pre-release version

 ### Example App
 An example app can be found [here](https://github.com/ipjohnson/EasyRpc.AspNetCore.Sample).